predrag3141/PSLQ/README.md

 ### A Deep Dive into Lemma 10

 Lemma 10 is crucial to the strategies employed in this repository, so we need to delve into some of the details of its proof.
 This section is a guide to that proof, not a full proof.
-It makes the proof more readable, and reveals the assumptions behind the lemma.
+It fills in some details, and fleshes out the assumptions behind the lemma.
 That way, we can be assured that adding row operations to the toolkit used in classical PSLQ does not violate the assumptions.

 Lemma 10 relies on the assumptions listed below, which are not broken by any row operation with determinant 1 or -1 ("unit determinant"), or any rotation to remove zeroes above the diagonal of H. These assumptions refer to